GitLwnc/GitLwnc.github.io/_pages/cv.md

 Research Experience
 ======

-Development of algorithm and system for risk and soil type identifications in real-time in autonomous excavators.
+Development of algorithm and system for risk and soil type identifications in real-time in autonomous excavators (Sep.
+2021 ~ Dec.
+2021)
 ------
 Developing an autonomous excavator is cruial for excavation in high-risk construction environments such as the deep ocean and exo-planets, yet it faces two challenges: 1) detecting excavation risk in real time, e.g., detecting unexpected hard rock and existing underground constractions; and 2) detecting soil types during excavation in real time for automatically adjusting excavation strategy.
 To solve these problems, this work developed a new real-time algorithm based on both time- and frequency- domain analyses of acceleration signals.
 Moreover, excavation experiment was conducted to determine the appropriate position of acceleration sensors and the hyperparameters of the proposed algorithm.
 * One patent was granted: CN113065388B,2022-11-01.
 <div style="text-align: center;">
   <img src="../images/AutoExcavator1.jpg" alt="AutoExcavator1" title="Risk identification" width="500" />